nightness/TalkTown-Backend/README.md

 ## Configure
 1. Setup a new (or use an existing) firebase project.
 I also recommend that you double check project settings right away.
-2. Click on the 'web button' above the `Add an app to get started` text.
-3. Give your app an arbitrary nickname and click the `Register App` button.
-4. Create a service account.
+2. Create a service account.
 If you need help with this, see the [Google Cloud Team's video](https://www.youtube.com/watch?v=tSnzoW4RlaQ) or the [documentation](https://cloud.google.com/iam/docs/creating-managing-service-accounts).
-5. Create a `src/secrets.json` file that looks like this...
+3. Create a `src/secrets.json` file that looks like this...
 ```
 {
   "SERVICE_ACCOUNT_TOKEN": {